dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_5.md

 __Sketch of the correctness of the algorithm.__
 * The algorithm terminates because we assume a finite number of acceleration levels.
 * The properties of the completion implies it is computing the covering set.
+* For any transfinite trace (sequence of transition that contains acceleration) and any state covered by this trace, there is a finite trace that covers the state.

 The proof of correctness can be found in [Forward Analysis for WSTS, Part III: Karp-Miller Trees](https://arxiv.org/abs/1710.07258).